-- 1. Pay all outstanding tuition, fees, or make satisfactory payment arrangements with the Financial Services Advisor.
-Please note, overtime expenses cannot be paid with federal financial aid. - 2.
+- 1. Pay all outstanding tuition, fees, or make satisfactory payment arrangements with the Financial Services Advisor. - 2.
 Previous tuition payments will be credited to the student's balance based upon the original contracted cost for the course. - 3.
 Pay the \$100.00 re-entry fee (unless a re-enrollment agreement was signed prior to withdrawing). - 4.
 Re-entry students with less than 100% attendance at the time they withdrew will have 60 calendar days to raise their attendance to meet institutional attendance requirements.